Division of Longshore and Harbor Workers' Compensation (DLHWC)

 Obtain a direct deposit sign-up form from your bank, your district office, or via this link: Direct Deposit Sign-Up Form.
 Fill out the top section of that form, and have your bank fill out the bottom section.
 Then return the form to OWCP.

-You must submit a properly-executed Power of Attorney to the district office if you want to authorize another person to manage your Special Fund payments.
+You must submit a properly-executed Power of Attorney if you want to authorize another person to manage your Special Fund payments.
+See FAQ 1 for document submission options.

 October 1 frequently falls between pay periods, so the adjustment beginning October 1 is included in the following pay period.